rojcyk/rojcyk/README.md

 <br />
 <br />

 _I'm Denis Rojcyk.
-I'm a designer who knows how to code a bit.
+I'm a product designer who knows how to code a bit.
 And ever since I learned to do so, I become obsessed about improving the design / development process._

 **Latest articles**